Annunciation (van Eyck, Washington): The Temple

 The decoration of the temple is naturally all derived from the Old Testament, but the subjects shown are those believed in the Middle Ages to prefigure the coming of Christ the Messiah.
 In the floor tiles David's slaying of Goliath (centre front) foretells Christ's triumph over the devil.
 Behind this, Samson pulls down the Temple of the Philistines, prefiguring both the Crucifixion and the Last Judgement, according to medieval authorities.
 To the left, Delilah is cutting Samson's hair (Betrayal of Christ), and behind he slays the Philistines (Christ's triumph over sin).
 The death of Absalom and possibly that of Abimelech are identified by some art historians, although only tiny sections are visible.
 Erwin Panofsky, who developed much of this analysis, proposed a scheme for the significance of the astrological symbols in the round border tiles, and other versions have been suggested.
+Gabriel appears to be placed over the sign of Aries, the sign for the time of the Annunciation.
+The Virgin Mary stands over her own sign, Virgo.

 The rear wall has a single stained glass window, where Jehovah stands, above triple plain-glazed windows below, which perhaps suggest the Christian Trinity.
 On either side of the single window are dim wall-paintings of the Finding of Moses by Pharaoh's daughter (left, pre-figuring the Annunciation itself), and Moses receiving the Ten Commandments (right, paralleling the New Covenant Christ would bring).
 Below them are roundels with Isaac and Jacob, for which various symbolic functions have been proposed.
 The lilies are a traditional attribute of Mary, standing for purity.
 The empty stool may be an "empty throne", a symbol for Christ going back to early Byzantine art.